norm/gifs.cackhanded.net/README.markdown

     # edit the config, save and close, and it makes the GIF
     # (opens the GIF in Safari for previewing)

-    # tweak as necessary until happy, run make after each change and
+    # this will rebuild the GIF and refresh it in Safari as
-    # refresh Safari
+    # you continue tweaking the config until you are happy
-    % make
+    % make remake

     # when done, update the published date
     % ./script/now airplane/surely-you-cant-be-serious

-    # commit and push
+    # commit and push (GitHub actions will update the website)
     % git add source/airplane/surely-you-cant-be-serious*
     % git commit -m'Add GIF'
-    % make publish
+    % git push origin main